Department of Management

 1. Hold a bachelor's degree or above in any major/field from an accredited institution

-At least two years of professional experience in HR is desired, but not required.
-Students without sufficient professional experience will be required to complete an internship in HR as one of their electives.
-GMAT/GRE waivers are possible in certain circumstances such as for students who already possess advance degrees.
+3. A minimum of two years of relevant professional work experience is required.
+Students without sufficient professional experience will be required to complete an HR internship as one of their electives.

 Provisional Admission